Jvpjava/osTicket-Help-Desk-Deployment-and-Incident-Management-Lab/README.md

-Below is your content rewritten in **clean GitHub Markdown** so that:

-* Titles render correctly
-* Subtitles are clear
-* Horizontal lines appear on GitHub
-* Bullet lists format properly
-* Code blocks display correctly
+Below is the **clean GitHub Markdown version without horizontal lines**.
+GitHub automatically separates headings visually, so removing them makes the README look **cleaner and more professional**.

 You can **paste this directly into your README.md**.